wwarthen/RomWBW/Source/Doc/Applications.md

 higher than this are currently ignored.

-Only bootable RomWBW disk images have a label, which is defined by the OS which is booted. i.e. NZ-COM has a label of "ZSDOS 1.1" since that is the booted OS.
+Only bootable RomWBW disk images have a label, which is defined by the OS that is booted. i.e. NZ-COM has a label of "ZSDOS 1.1" since that is the booted OS.
 Prior to RomWBW 3.5 all disk images were defined with the label "Unlabeled".